cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/essays.md

 title: Essays
 uid: b0c6d06d-639c-43cb-98b0-ad3da2d9e948
 ---
 There are three essays and one essay revision for STS.042.
+All papers should be double-spaced, in 12-point font, and have standard margins of standard width (1 to 1.25 inches).
+Acceptable file formats include .doc, .docx, and .pdf.

 ## {{% resource_link "f6c5638e-e9c8-49f0-87d4-bfed19acd4f7" "Paper 1" %}}